alan2207/bulletproof-react/README.md

 The goal of this repo is to serve as a collection of good practices when developing React applications.
 It is supposed to showcase most of real-world problems of an application in a practical way.

+Feel free to explore the codebase to get most of it.

 ## Table Of Contents:

 - [The Application Overview](docs/application-overview.md)